Translate

 End Notes________________

 1. The Hebrew word for "rule" in Genesis 1:26 speaks of exercising dominion or rule over creation.
 Adam and his wife were delegated authority by God, an authority they forfeited in the fall.
-The breakage of the Covenant of Works in Genesis 3:1-7 meant loss of the effectiveness to excercise authority.
+The breakage of the Covenant of Works in Genesis 3:1-7 meant loss of the effectiveness to exercise authority.